-An option, should you decide to go without a teleconverter, would be to crop your picture in the post.
-Cropping is definitely the cheaper option – however, in my own experience, I’ve seen better results with a teleconverter.
+Should you decide to go without a teleconverter, an option would be to crop your picture in the post.
+Cropping is the cheaper option – however, in my own experience, I’ve seen better results with a teleconverter.
 You can get away with cropping – but if you want to blow up your images a lot, the converter will be an option to consider.

-After learning what is a teleconverter, it’s not very hard to use a teleconverter.
-Simply screw your teleconverter onto the body of your camera and the lens on the other side.
+After learning what a teleconverter is, it’s not very hard to use a teleconverter.
+Screw your teleconverter onto the body of your camera and the lens on the other side.

-Most photographers will only want a maximum of two or three teleconverters, otherwise, you will have a hard time focusing and the contrast will diminish greatly.
+Most photographers will only want a maximum of two or three teleconverters.
+Otherwise, you will have a hard time focusing, and the contrast will diminish significantly.
 Make sure you figure out if your lens is compatible with teleconverters first before trying this.
 Just do so by checking with the manufacturer.

 If your camera of choice is a Sony, I would recommend the Sony 2x teleconverter lens.
 This lens is top-rated by Sony customers who believe the picture quality, ease of use, design, and features are excellent.

 The Sony FE 2.0x teleconverter is the next best Sony teleconverter.
-Customers love the performance of the 1.4 teleconverter which maintains full performance and essentially no CA of IQ reduction.
+Customers love the performance of the 1.4 teleconverter, which maintains a full version and virtually no CA of IQ reduction.
 Sony’s superior performance is always a win and sure won’t disappoint those who use this teleconverter.

 It’s important to note that Canon refers to their teleconverters as “telephoto extenders.”
 Their top-rated best teleconverter for Canon DSLRs is the Canon EF 2.0X III Telephoto Extender for Canon Super Telephoto Lenses.

-Nikon also sells its own special kind of teleconverters, compatible with their cameras that don’t have to be checked.
-In fact, customers who work with a Nikon camera are very happy with these teleconverters.
-If you’re using bright light, the picture quality comes out amazing.
+Nikon also sells its particular kind of teleconverters, compatible with their cameras that don’t have to be checked.
+Customers who work with a Nikon camera are pleased with these teleconverters.
+If you’re using bright light, the picture quality comes out unique.
 The teleconverter still allows the camera to do autofocus, which solidifies their excellent rating.

-Nikon lovers rejoice, as the Nikon AF-S FX TC-14E III (1.4x) Teleconverter Lens with Auto Focus is another supreme choice for Nikon lovers.
-A good thing to know is that the Nikon F lens mount supports both FX and DX format AF-S NIKKOR lenses.
+Nikon lovers rejoice, as the Nikon AF-S FX TC-14E III (1.4x) Teleconverter Lens with Auto Focus is another top choice for Nikon lovers.
+A good thing to know is that the Nikon F lens mount supports both FX and DX-format AF-S NIKKOR lenses.
 It won’t be so hard to find compatible models.

 Customers love this teleconverter because of the rich results they get by using it.
 Nikon customers also love the sharpness and color that comes from using this teleconverter.
 Catch images of the moon, birds, animals, and sports games with clarity.

-Using extenders/teleconverters is a more affordable way to extend your focal length than to purchase a longer lens – however, the cost can be to your image quality and camera performance.
-If you can use longer exposure time, you will be in better shape.
+Using extenders/teleconverters is a more affordable way to extend your focal length than to purchase a longer lens.
+However, the cost can be to your image quality and camera performance.
+If you can use a longer exposure time, you will be in better shape.
 If you are not working with decent light, I would stay away if I were you.